Search by category, archive or keyword

 3. Does This Person Suffer From Blackouts Or Memory Loss Due To Their Drinking?

 Many recovering alcoholics report entire periods of time during heavy drinking that are completely gone from their memory.
 Those in recovery often share stories of not having any recollection of major events in their lives, such as weddings, class reunions, and company parties, because of their alcohol usage.

 Because of this, alcoholics often live in fear of what they may have done during blackouts.
 If your loved one has experienced blackouts or memory loss due to excessive drinking, this is a key indicator that help is needed.

 When should you seek treatment or an intervention for an alcoholic?
 Along with the two previous indicators, the following are also serious red flags that it’s time to suggest treatment.

 - Drinking longer than intended

 - Losing control

 - Health problems

 Alcoholism is a progressive disease that never gets better on its own and can be fatal.
-This is why it’s essential to be proactive with helping the person in your life who is struggling with alcohol abuse.
-Call Family First Intervention now to discuss the benefits of a professional intervention.
+This is why it’s essential to be proactive in helping the person in your life who is struggling with alcohol abuse.
+Call Family First Intervention now to discuss the benefits of professional intervention.